monstermichl/ninja-bear/src/confluent/generators/README.md

     file_naming: snake
     indent: 4

-  - type: my_language
+  - type: my_language  # IMPORTANT: Also add my_language to the list of supported languages (see line where "type: java").
     file_naming: camel
     indent: 4
 ```

-Afterwards, install *confluent* from this project to test if your implementation works as expected (you might need to uninstall your current installation of *confluent* first).
+Afterwards, install *confluent* from the local project to test if your implementation works as expected (you might need to uninstall your current installation of *confluent* first).
 This can either be done by building and running the project manually or by running the *install.sh/bat* script from the *helpers* directory.
 If you want to setup everything manually, please have a look into the *install.sh/bat* script how it's done there.

-If the installation passed successfully, run your prefered version of the example script from the *example* folder to generate example files with your freshly added language.
+If the installation passed successfully, run your prefered version of the example script from the *example* folder to generate the example config files from *test-config.yaml* with your freshly added language.

-If your desired config file was created, CONGRATULATIONS! your implementation was successful :) If it didn't work, usually an error gets thrown which provides a clear description where the generation process went wrong.
+If your desired config file was created, CONGRATULATIONS! your implementation was successful :) If it wasn't, usually an error gets thrown which provides a clear description where the generation process went wrong.
 Just recapitulate the steps how to create support for a new language.
 If you're still having troubles getting it to work, feel free to open an issue at https://github.com/monstermichl/confluent/issues.

 ### Add your language to the unit tests
 If everything went well so far, copy the generated example config for your language from *example* to *tests/compare_files*.
 This serves as the blueprint for testing your language.
 Therefore, **please make absolutely sure, that this is how you want your language output to look like.** Then open up *tests/test_generator.py* and add your language validation to the *_evaluate_configs* function.